Beyond the Fontaine-Wintenberger theorem: Almost mathematics revisited

 Let $(K,v)$ be a valued field of rank $1$ with valuation ring $\Oo_K$ and maximal ideal $\mathfrak{m}$ such that $\mathfrak{m}^2=\mathfrak{m}$.
 The latter condition equivalently means that the valued field $(K,v)$ is non-discrete (e.g., a perfectoid field). \begin{definition} Let $M$ be an $\Oo_K$-module.
 We say that $x\in M$ is almost zero if $\mathfrak{m}x=0$.
 The module $M$ is almost zero if all of its elements are almost zero, i.e., $\mathfrak{m}M=0$. \end{definition} Recall that, given an abelian category $\mathcal{A}$, a \textit{Serre subcategory} of $\mathcal{A}$ is a nonempty full subcategory $\mathcal{C}$ of $\mathcal{A}$ which is closed under extensions, i.e., given a short exact sequence

 with $A,C\in \mathcal{C}$, we also have $B \in \mathcal{C}$.
-The following is easy to show using that $\mathfrak{m}^2=\mathfrak{m}$: \begin{fact} [Lemma 4.2 \cite{Scholze}] The full subcategory $\Sigma$ of almost zero $\Oo_K$-modules is a Serre subcategory. \end{fact} Fact \ref{thick} allows us to form a new category, where almost zero information is systematically neglected.
+Write $\Oo_K\lmod$ for the category of $\Oo_K$-modules.
+The following is easy to show using that $\mathfrak{m}^2=\mathfrak{m}$: \begin{fact} [Lemma 4.2 \cite{Scholze}] The full subcategory $\Sigma$ of almost zero $\Oo_K$-modules is a Serre subcategory of $\Oo_K\lmod$. \end{fact} Fact \ref{thick} allows us to form a new category, where almost zero information is systematically neglected.
 Namely, we define the Serre quotient (or Gabriel quotient) below

 called the category of \textit{almost} $\Oo_K$-modules.
 We recall what this means: \begin{itemize} \item The objects of $\Oo_K^{a}\lmod$ are the objects of $\Oo_K\lmod$.
 For clarity, we shall write $M^a$ for the object of $\Oo_K^{a}\lmod$ corresponding to $M$. \item $\Hom(M^a,N^a)=\varinjlim \Hom(M',N/N')$, where the limit ranges over submodules $M'\subseteq M$ and $N' \subseteq N$ such that $M/M'\in \Sigma$ and $N'\in \Sigma$. \end{itemize} We have a canonical \textit{almostification functor}